Years 7 and 8

 In Year 7, lessons become more formally structured and delineated by subject, but this does not mean that they are less wide-ranging in approach.

 At the beginning of Year 7, our pupils will begin preparations for examinations in earnest and develop their independent learning and organisation skills.
+One of the key skills that we focus on in the senior years is independence, encouraging pupils to manage their own homework schedules and take on more responsibility within the School.
 For some, this is also an important stage in their preparation for scholarships.

 There is no doubt that Year 7 is an extremely busy year and it is certainly expected that, in addition to working hard in the classroom, our pupils will exploit the many co-curricular opportunities available to them.